Paramedic

 • Outcomes Assessment

 This rigorous program prepares Emergency Medical Technicians for Massachusetts and National Registry Certification as Paramedics.
 It covers all aspects of advanced life support care and prepares its graduates to function as Paramedics in a variety of settings.
-The 17-24 month program meets two evenings per week plus an average of two Saturdays a month for 11 months, followed by 6-9 months of continued clinical and field internship experiences.
+Our CoAEMPS-accredited program starts every fall, meets two evenings per week plus an average of two Saturdays a month for 11 months, followed by 6-9 months of continued clinical and field internship experiences.

-This is an evening and weekend program with classes held approximately five Saturdays per semester, and an option of evening classroom lectures either Tuesday/Thursday or Monday/Wednesday. classroom lectures at either GCC or our Northampton location.
-The program begins every fall and the entire program from start to finish takes 17-24 months to complete, actual time may vary based on student scheduling during field work requirements.
+This is an evening and weekend program with classes held approximately five Saturdays per semester, and an option of evening classroom lectures at our Greenfield campus either Tuesday/Thursday or Monday/Wednesday.
 The GCC Paramedic program does NOT accept prior learning assessment for advanced placement into our program.

 Paramedic is a health occupations program with a special admissions process and health requirements.
 You must submit a separate application to this program in addition to a general application for admission to GCC.
 Please review all criteria prior to applying!